Dynamic core.async/flow graphs for agent fan-out

 2026-04-10 Fri 16:47 article clojure llm publish

 core.async/flow (ref) runs a directed graph of processes connected by channels.
-The graph is a plain map, allowing generation at runtime.
+The graph is a plain map, allowing for generation at runtime.
 I experimented with giving an LLM a tool to do just that.

 The Plan